mborgerson/wiki-export/wiki/NV2A_Vertex_attributes.md

 Unsigned bytes aranged as ZYXW (BGRA) in memory (Also see [this GL extension](http://www.opengl.org/registry/specs/ARB/vertex_array_bgra.txt)).
 This is commonly used with an attribute count of 4.
-FIXME: Does this still work with attribute count =/= 4 ?
 Each byte will be mapped into the range 0.0 to 1.0.
-FIXME: Verify

 ### Normalized unsigned byte (GL)